Information current 22 January 2021

 UNDERSTANDING HOW TO OPERATE YOUR TOURISM BUSINESS SAFELY

-All tourism businesses need to plan for COVID safety in order to operate now that restrictions are easing.
+All tourism businesses need to plan for COVID safety in order to operate.
 There are two ways to operate:

 2. In compliance with an Industry COVID Safe Plan, which allows for operation beyond the baseline restrictions (including up to 50 people on vehicles or vessels, no matter the square metreage).
 For Queensland’s tourism and events industry, one or more Industry Plans may apply, pending the complexity of the business.
 Find approved Industry Plans here.

 If you are operating as per the guidelines in the roadmap, then you are considered to be operating within the baseline restrictions.
 You must complete the basic 'must-do' requirements and follow the baseline social distancing and capacity requirements: